FlowFuse/website/src/blog/2024/02/professional-services-for-node-red.md

     - flowfuse
 ---

-In the industrial automation and control space, choosing the right tools and methods is crucial.
+Choosing the right tools and methods is crucial, especially in the industrial automation and control space.
+While Node-RED is low-code, getting expert help might still be a good choice.

+<!--more-->

 As an Electrical Engineer with experience in System Integration, I've seen how different programming techniques impact the upkeep of a production line.
 Complex programming techniques can cause downtime to be extended because troubleshooting becomes more complex.
 To minimize this effect, plant personnel typically create a set of standards that range from anything like wire coloring to programming languages.
 Whether it be Structured Text, Function Block Diagrams, or Ladder logic, staying consistent within a plant or facility is key.
 Therefore, selecting the right SI (System Integrator) is crucial to the long-term success of a project because much of their goal is to adhere to these standards.
 Taking this philosophy a step forward, standardizing on a platform like Node-RED not only improves process flow, it opens the door to outsourcing integrations work.

-<!--more-->

 # Should You Invest in Professional Services for Your Node-RED Development?